 - Theme 3, D.1.
-Forest-related issues can be affected by politics, science, emotion, economics, values and perception. - Theme 3, D.2.
-Forest management can be controversial because of safety issues, aesthetic impact, differences between past and current practices, and insufficient communication with those affected.
+People have differing perspectives about forest management, which can be affected by politics, science, economics, values, perception, and experience. - Theme 3, D.2.
+Forest management can be controversial, because of diverse perspectives as well as the complex nature of forest ecosystems.